gobadri/noproblem/README.md

-Here is the complete content for your README.md file.
-You can copy this code block and save it as a file named README.md in your project folder.

-Markdown

-# No Problem AI (Ma'lesh Engine™)
+# NoProblem AI

 ![Version](https://img.shields.io/badge/version-1.0.0-blue.svg)
 ![Build](https://img.shields.io/badge/build-passing-brightgreen.svg)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Complexity](https://img.shields.io/badge/complexity-O(1)-orange)

-**No Problem AI** is a next-generation emotional support interface designed to streamline the problem-solving workflow.
+**NoProblem AI** is a next-generation emotional support interface designed to streamline the problem-solving workflow.
 By leveraging a hyper-optimized deterministic algorithm, it reduces the cognitive load of complex advice into a single, universally applicable solution: **"Ma'lesh"**.

 This repository contains the source code for the frontend interface, featuring a Gemini-inspired UI, real-time simulated analysis, and a zero-dependency architecture.